Skip to Content

 Emergency medical services providers are the first to respond to emergency calls.
 In this program, develop the skills and knowledge necessary to assess and manage all types of injuries and acute illnesses, while providing safe and rapid transport to a medical facility.
 Learn about airway management, bleeding and shock, emergency childbirth and automated defibrillation.

-Register for the EMT Program
+Register for EMT Course

-Attend a mandatory program expectation session (selected during course registration).
+• Attend a mandatory program expectation session.

-• Adhere to the EMT attendance policy.
+• Review the attendance policy and dress code policy.

-After the EMT Program
+After Program Completion

 Program Details